ssaiveena/shm/README.md

 6. Assess water and food security during historical data

 In the following, the repository data is arranged as per the methodological framework
-1. The CLD1 developed from preliminary conceptualization is added in folder [CLD1](https://github.com/ssaiveena/shm/tree/main/CLD1)
+1. The CLD1 developed from preliminary conceptualization is added in the folder [CLD1](https://github.com/ssaiveena/shm/tree/main/CLD1)
-2.
+2. Details on semi-structured interviews are added in the manuscript
+3. Alternative CLDs (CLD2 and CLD3) are added in the folder https://github.com/ssaiveena/shm/tree/main/CLD2%20and%20CLD3
+4.